Wonder Of The Seas current position

 The Ultimate Family Suite is unique for RCI "loft suite" featuring a slide (from the kids bedroom down to the living room), floor-ceiling LEGO wall, hidden nooks for a chilling, air-hockey table.
 A 3D movie theatre-style TV room is fitted with popcorn machine and library of video games.
 The 210 ft2 wraparound balcony has a bumper pool table, kids climbers and full-size whirlpool.
 The largest and most-fun Family Suite at sea accommodates up to 8 passengers.

 Shipboard dining options - Food and Drinks

-Wonder of the Seas' 3-tiered dining room, the Quantum is designed as three separate restaurants situated on different decks - American Icon Grill (Deck 3), The Grand (Deck 4) and The Chic (Deck 5).
+Wonder OTS' 3-tiered dining room, the Quantum is designed as three separate restaurants situated on different decks - American Icon Grill (Deck 3), The Grand (Deck 4) and The Chic (Deck 5).
 Wonder also includes some Quantum restaurants, such as Wonderland Imaginative Cuisine, Coastal Kitchen.
 Ship's Bionic Bar is famous for its dancing robot bartenders.
 Its location is on the Royal Promenade.
-The Izumi Restaurant features a la carte hibachi, teppanyaki and sushi menu.
+Izumi Teppanyaki Restaurant features a la carte hibachi, teppanyaki and sushi menu.
 A total of 25 onboard dining options (14 complimentary, including room-service) are available to choose from.

 Follows the complete list of Wonder of the Seas restaurants and food bars.